 During the BOC Preparation class (AT 555), the Content Exam II will be administered.
 This test requires a passing score of 80% or better to complete the BOC preparation course.
 The exam will be a written exam with 150 questions.
+The questions are divided based on domains of practice and are weighted similar to the BOC exam.
 The student will have three opportunities to pass the exam.
 Remediation will begin after the 1st failed attempt.
 This remediation will include individualized assistance with the program director and student.

 After 3 failed attempts, the student will receive an F for the course and must repeat the course the following Fall.

-Spring- Term VI-8 hours
+Spring- Term VI- 7 hours

-~primg rerm 1 0 110415

-AT 575 Research Design in Athletic Training-16 weeks 1
+AT 575 Research Design in Athletic Training-16 weeks 1 AT 585 Senior Capstone in Athletic Training 1 AT 593 Clinical IV- Clinical Immersion 5

-AT 580 Advanced AT Techniques 1

-AT 585 Senior Capstone in Athletic Training 1

-AT 593 Clinical IV- Clinical Immersion 5

-(62 total program hours)
+(57 total program hours)